 This course is designed to familiarize the student with applications of accounting data in decision making; cost analysis as applied in the development of budgets; and standards as an accounting tool for cost control and pricing.
 A case problem that requires students to interpret and discuss their analysis in the context of managerial decision-making is used.
 Prerequisite: FINC 3105

-This is a study of budgeting, standard costing, cost-volume-profit analysis, performance evaluation, and variable costing.
-Also covers new developments in the area of costing.
-Prerequisite: ACCT 4101
+ACCT 6102 - Managerial/Cost Accounting II 3(3-0) This is a study of budgeting, standard costing, cost-volume-profit analysis, performance evaluation, and variable costing.
+A Also cov-